 We estimate the aggregate costs associated with the design, build and launch of Iridium NEXT and related infrastructure upgrades through 2017 to be approximately \$3 billion.
-We believe the Credit Facility, as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Credit Facility," together with cash on hand and internally generated cash flows, including potential cash flows from hosted payloads and Iridium PRIME, will be sufficient to fully fund the aggregate costs associated with the design, build and launch of Iridium NEXT and related ground infrastructure upgrades through 2017.
+We believe the Credit Facility, as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Credit Facility," together with cash on hand and internally generated cash flows, including contracted cash flows from hosted payloads and potential cash flows from Iridium PRIME, will be sufficient to fully fund the aggregate costs associated with the design, build and launch of Iridium NEXT and related ground infrastructure upgrades through 2017.